ABOUT THIS POLICY

 - to enforce or apply our terms and conditions or to establish, exercise or defend the rights of Business Design Centre Ltd., our staff, customers or others.

-We may from time to time transfer (“transfer” includes making available remotely) personal data to countries outside the Economic European Area (EEA).
+We may from time to time transfer (“transfer” includes making available remotely) personal data to countries outside the United Kingdom (and Economic European Area (EEA)).

-The transfer of personal data to a “third country” i.e. outside the EEA, will only take place if one or more of the following applies:
+The transfer of personal data to a “third country” i.e. outside the UK, will only take place if one or more of the following applies:

-- Is a country that the European Commission has determined to have an adequate level of protection for personal data;
+- Is a country that the United Kingdom has determined to have an adequate level of protection for personal data;

 - The transfer is made with the informed consent of the relevant data subject(s);